BriteCore/ui-plugins-client/docs/index.md

 ## Plugin Slots

-**Plugin Slots** are pre-defined spots across BriteCore UI where you can connect your plugins.
-BriteCore provides multiple slots, allowing you to plug in your functionality in specific parts of the system.
+**Plugin Slots** are pre-defined sections of the BriteCore's UI where third-parties can connect their plugins.

 For example, BriteCore provides a plugin slot called `britequote:risk-edit:button-row`, which lets users add custom action buttons into the quoting form.
 The screenshot below